Ghezo: Slave trade

-While Portugal's demand for slaves in Brazil increased in 1830, the British started a campaign to abolish the slave trade in Africa.
+While Brazil's demand for slaves increased in 1830, the British started a campaign to abolish the slave trade in Africa.
 The British government began putting significant pressure on King Ghezo in the 1840s to end the slave trade in Dahomey.
 King Ghezo responded to these requests by saying he was unable to end the slave trade because of domestic pressure.
+Ghezo added:

-Ghezo added:«The slave trade is the ruling principle of my people.
-It is the source and the glory of their wealth…the mother lulls the child to sleep with notes of triumph over an enemy reduced to slavery»However, several quotes attributed to King Ghezo have been challenged, as the writers never actually visited the Kingdom of Dahomey nor did they speak to King Ghezo directly.
-Some scholars cite them as Western propaganda.
-He additionally explained to the British that the entire region had become dependent on the trans-Atlantic slave trade for profit, so ending it in one day would destabilize his kingdom and lead to anarchy.
+The slave trade is the ruling principle of my people.
+It is the source and the glory of their wealth…the mother lulls the child to sleep with notes of triumph over an enemy reduced to slavery He additionally explained to the British that the entire region had become dependent on the trans-Atlantic slave trade for profit, so ending it in one day would destabilize his kingdom and lead to anarchy.
 King William Dappa Pepple of Bonny and Kosoko took the same stance towards the British requests.
-Instead, King Ghezo proposed an expansion of palm oil trade and a gradual abolishment of the slave trade.
+Instead, King Ghezo proposed an expansion of palm oil trade, which according to historian Augustus Adeyinka, would have led to the gradual abolishment of the slave trade.
+However, Dahomey's palm oil production ran on domestic slavery.

 His domestic support had shifted as well, with the declining power of Francisco Felix de Sousa and his death in 1849.
 By 1850, King Ghezo was on the verge of war with the Egbas of Abeokuta, the new Yoruba capital that arose after the Oyo Empire dissolved.
 The Egbas, who did not participate in slavery, had set their sights on becoming the new palm oil capital of the region; a title King Ghezo needed to steer the Dahomey Kingdom away for slavery.
 Ebgas gained the advantage by welcoming Europeans, including missionaries and traders, into Abeokuta.
 This strategy allowed the Egba to obtain new firearms and other weapons that the Dahomey Amazons did not yet possess.
 Jealous of the attention and goods that the Egba were received from the British and fearful of what it would mean for Dahomey, King Ghezo decided to act.
-That same year, he told Consul Beecroft and Commander Forbes that he planned to attack Abeokuta, and if the British didn't help him end the palm oil trade in Abeokuta by evacuating the capital, Dahomey would also see the British as an enemy.
+That same year, he told Consul Beecroft and Commander Forbes that he planned to attack Abeokuta, and if the British did not help him end the palm oil trade in Abeokuta by evacuating the capital, Dahomey would also see the British as an enemy.
 The issue with this demand is that Abeokuta and Badagry had become headquarters for British missionaries, who sought to "civilize" the Yoruba locals.
 Thus, Britain sided with the Egba, effectively undermining King Ghezo and the Dahomey's ability to flourish in the palm oil trade and leaving them no means to end their involvement in the slave trade without dissolving the Kingdom of Dahomey.